Skip to content

 The best deep-media filter pairs a true, honestly labeled MERV with low airflow restriction and yearly replacement - it outperforms a 1-inch filter at the same MERV on both airflow and running effort.

-Deep-media filters (4-inch and 5-inch) are the technically correct way to run high MERV: far more surface area means strong filtration with little airflow restriction, and you replace them about once a year instead of quarterly.
-If your system has a media cabinet, this is the format to buy.
+If your system has a media cabinet, deep-media filters (4-inch and 5-inch) are the format to buy - and the technically right way to run high MERV.
+All that extra surface area means strong filtration with little drag on your airflow, and you swap them about once a year instead of every few months.
+The one requirement is that your air handler has a cabinet to take them.

-How we score: We surface 4-inch and 5-inch deep-media filters and rank by composite, which rewards honest MERV labeling and credits the low airflow restriction of deep media.
+How we score: We surface the 4-inch and 5-inch deep-media filters and rank them by overall score, which rewards honest MERV labeling and credits deep media for how little it restricts airflow.

 Aprilaire 213 (4-inch media, MERV 13)